Babylon in the Book of Revelation

 This then becomes the final description of the judgment of the whole earth as it relates to the love that it has for this “great city” and the idolatry that the world shares in with her.

 In summary, Babylon is described in Revelation in four different ways.
 Each is a form of rebellion against God.
-God’s judgment comes against each one.
-Notice the destruction associated with each:
+God’s judgment will come against each one.
+His wrath will be unleashed and she will be annihilated.